-Take in a late-night exhibition at one of the big three museums
+Experience a late-night exhibition at one of ‘the big three’ museums in Paris

-Taking advantage of late openings is a great way to avoid the tourist crowds and get the most out of the city’s amazing museums.
-The Louvre stays open until 9.45pm on Wednesdays and Fridays and the Musée d’Orsay does the same on Thursdays.
-The Centre Pompidou is normally open until 10pm but this is extended by one hour on Thursdays for the Level six shows.
+Taking advantage of late openings is a great way to avoid the tourist crowds in Paris and get the most out of the city’s amazing museums.
+The Louvre stays open until 9.45pm on Wednesdays and Fridays, and the Musée d’Orsay closes at the same time on Thursdays.
+The Centre Pompidou is normally open until 10pm, but this is extended by one hour on Thursdays for the level six shows.

-For 15 years, the local government of Paris fought to make the highway that cut through the center of the city a car-free zone.
+For 15 years, the local government of Paris fought to make the highway that cut through the centre of the city a car-free zone.
 In 2017, they finally succeeded and opened the newly landscaped Parc Rives de Seine.
-The 10-hectare urban garden, which will be developed further over the coming months and years, with new restaurants and public amenities, is the perfect place to exercise or relax in the sun.
+Now, the urban garden that lines the left and right banks of the Seine is home to restaurants, sports facilities, children’s play areas and popular bars, and is a perfect place to exercise or relax in the sun.

-Go behind the scenes at the Palais Garnier
+Go behind the scenes at Paris’s Palais Garnier

 Hunt for buried treasure at the Marché aux Puces de Saint-Ouen

-Often described as the national sport, people watching is an essential indulgence for anyone staying in Paris.
-The beauty of the pastime, of course, is that there are no limits to where it can be practiced but some grounds are more hallowed than others, and none more so than the Boulevard Saint-Germain.
-Pick any bar, café, or restaurant along its length (you won’t struggle for choice) and watch the world go by.
+Often described as the national sport, people-watching is an essential indulgence for anyone staying in Paris.
+The beauty of the pastime, of course, is that there are no limits to where it can be practised.
+However, some grounds are more hallowed than others, and none more so than the Boulevard Saint-Germain.
+Pick any bar, café or restaurant along its length (you won’t struggle for choice), and watch the world go by.

-Rummage around second-hand bookstores in the Latin Quarter
+Rummage around second-hand bookstores in Paris’s Latin Quarter